 HOFFMAN: That promise – to make healthy food that brings people together – was still at the front of Daniel’s mind.
 But he knew he had to find a better way to market the Kind bar than taking it from deli to deli.

 LUBETZKY: Because I was barely making ends meet in the PeaceWorks years, I had trained myself that giving out products was a cost rather than an investment.
 So we had an $800 budget in 2008 for all samples.
 That includes samples we give to the buyers.
 And we saw it as an expense to be avoided.

-Then in 2009, our sampling budget became from $800, $800,000.
+Then in 2009, our sampling budget went from $800, $800,000.
 And all of a sudden our sales took off like crazy because we learned that our product was really good.
-Nine out of 10 people to try a KIND bar come back and recommend it to others.
+Nine out of 10 people who try a KIND bar come back and recommend it to others.

 HOFFMAN: Daniel had discovered that the most effective way to build bridges with his customers wasn’t by trying to sell them on his mission; but by letting them try his product.
 It set them on the road to massive scale.
 And it got them the attention of Walmart.

 LUBETZKY: We went into the Walmart stores, but we didn’t know how to do the supply chain logistics.
 And you better know supply chain logistics when you’re doing Walmart.
 We didn’t have a team member that had that knowledge about how to manage the backend.